All About Digestive Enzymes: Side Effects, Safety & More

 If the body cannot produce enough digestive enzymes naturally, as is the case in conditions like cystic fibrosis, digestive enzyme therapy via prescription or over-the-counter replacement is usually necessary.

-Nowadays, many different kinds and forms of synthetic digestive enzymes exist but are all intended to mimic the function of the natural enzymes.
+Nowadays, many different kinds and forms of synthetic digestive enzymes exist but are all intended to mimic the function of natural enzymes.
 The most potent versions are created or derived from the pancreas of a pig.

 PERT Dosing & Types